 Juniors receive their school rings in a special spring ceremony marking their almost-senior status.

 Mother/Daughter Mass and Brunch

 Students and their mothers participate in a Sunday liturgy and brunch held on campus in early fall.

-Each class enjoys the privilege and camaraderie of an overnight retreat, which brings students into greater harmony with themselves, their classmates, and with God.
-Senior retreat gatherings are held twice during the year, at Senior Community Days in August and ....
+Each class enjoys the privilege and camaraderie of a retreat (one-day for underclassmen and overnight for upperclassmen), which brings students into greater harmony with themselves, their classmates, and with God.

 Sophomore Serviam Ceremony

 At the Serviam liturgy in February, sophomores pledge to live in the spirit of St. Angela Merici, foundress of the Ursuline order, and receive a Serviam pin as a symbol of that commitment.
 The Ursuline Mothers' Club Beth Rayfield Memorial Challenge Award is presented to one sophomore who embodies the principles of Serviam, based on the student's written reflection and individual record of service.